Healthdirect Free Australian health advice you can count on.

 Key facts

-• Genetic testing is when a lab checks your genes for variations or mutations.
+• Genetic testing is when a lab checks your genes for changes in your DNA that can cause health problems or increase the chance of you developing certain diseases.

-• You may consider genetic testing if you are planning a pregnancy, pregnant or are concerned that you or your child carry an inherited condition.
+• You may consider genetic testing if you are planning a pregnancy, pregnant, if you are diagnosed with cancer, or are concerned that you or a family member carry an inherited condition.

 • Genetic counsellors can give you advice and support if you are considering genetic testing.

-• It’s important to think about the potential implications of a genetic testing result before you have the test.
+• It's important to think about how a genetic testing result will affect you and your family before you have the test.

 What are genes?

-Genes contain the instructions for making proteins, which are the building blocks of the cells that make up your body.
-You have a complete set of all your genes in each cell in your body.
+Genes are made of your DNA.
+DNA is a set of instructions for making proteins, which are the building blocks of the cells that make up your body.
+You have more than 20,000 genes.
+Your genes carry information that can set your physical traits, characteristics and general health.
+You have a complete set of all your genes in each cell in your body, each carrying information that shapes who you are.

 What is genetic testing?